SilverKim/RNN-Predictor/README.md

 $ docker build -t rnn-time-series .
 $ docker run -it rnn-time-series

-User input should be between Jan to Dec, the prediction will be shown per the month.
+User input should be between Jan to Dec, the prediction will be shown per the given month.

+Expected output
+(1) plot1.png
+(2) plot2.png
+(3) trained_mode.pth

 ## License